 - Tendon Repair

 Joel Rohrbough, MD is a fellowship-trained orthopedic surgeon.
 He specializes in Sports Medicine and Adult Joint Reconstruction Surgery of the Shoulder.

-Before joining Northern Arizona Orthpaedics, Dr. Rohrbough served as Chief of Orthopaedic Surgery at Davis-Monthan Air Force Base Hospital.
+Before joining Northern Arizona Orthopedics, Dr. Rohrbough served as Chief of Orthopaedic Surgery at Davis-Monthan Air Force Base Hospital.
 His expertise in orthopedic sports medicine has allowed him to care for nationally known sports teams including, New York Giants, New York Mets, and New York Power, a professional women’s soccer team.
 Since joining Northern Arizona Orthopaedics, he has built his practice caring for patients through the Sports Medicine Specialty Center for over 18 years.
 His primary focus providing surgical and nonsurgical treatment to patients with sports-related injuries and shoulder injuries.

 Dr. Rohrbough earned his fellowship certificate from Hospital for Special Surgery, where he focused his studies in Sports Medicine and Shoulder Surgery.
-He completed his post-graduate education and doctoral degree in medicine from Loma Linda University.
+He completed his post-graduate education and doctoral degree from Loma Linda University.
 Dr. Rohrbough attending Pepperdine University to complete his undergraduate education.